 Nevertheless, you kept trying — only to end up with the same results time after time.
 You have become a desperate yo-yo dieter who doesn’t know what to do.
 You know that being overweight or obese increases your risk for many serious health problems and diseases.
 You’ve read these statistics too many times.

-Preventing Weight Gain is Important for Health!
+Managing Body Fat is Important for Health!

 More than 70% of adults in the U.S. are overweight or obese, according to the Centers for

 Disease Control and this increases their risk for many terrible health problems.